 Our mobile recovery access vehicle offers critical support for persons struggling with addiction, with the goals of preventing drug overdoses and deaths, as well as mental health services.

-HOPE ONE travels twice a week to locations throughout Morris County, bringing services to persons in need.
-A Sheriff’s officer, licensed clinician, and a certified peer recovery specialist – who understand the needs of those suffering with addiction — staff the vehicle.
+HOPE ONE travels four times a week to locations throughout Morris County, bringing services to persons in need.
+A Sheriff’s officer, licensed mental health professional, and a certified peer recovery specialist – who understand the needs of those suffering with addiction — staff the vehicle.
 They help people access services and Narcan training.

 The Sheriff’s Community Services Unit operates HOPE ONE in partnership with the Morris County Department of Human Services, the Mental Health Association of Morris County, and Morris County Prevention is Key and their Center for Addiction Recovery Education and Success (CARES).

 Our staff is able to provide clients immediate access to services and treatment facilities, putting them on the road to recovery and wellness.